elixir-marine/mmg-cluster-setup/README.md

 |

-Command-line tool for setting up META-pipe on openstack-based cPouta (pouta.csc.fi).
+Command-line tool for setting up processing software (META-pipe) on OpenStack (cPouta, pouta.csc.fi).
 Runs complex procedures with 1 or few commands.
-In development.
-Was tested on (K)Ubuntu 12.04/14.04/16.04.
+The tool was tested on (K)Ubuntu 12.04/14.04/16.04.
+Current META-pipe version used by the tool: v40 (executable) / v13 (dependencies).

+|

+README structure:
+- Requirements.
+- What the tool can do.
+- Current limitations / 2-be-done in the future.
+- Structure of the tool folder "v4".
+- Good 2 know before using the tool.
+- Commands.
+- Algorithm Details.

+|

 |

 Requirements:
 - Linux.
 Preferably (K)Ubuntu, v12.04 or higher.
 - OpenStack username/password, OpenStack active project with enough available resources.